Rethink your routine to reduce asthma, allergy symptoms

 Think inside your home

 If you or family members have allergies and/or asthma, consider your indoor air quality.
 Installing new windows and doors can improve indoor air quality and help reduce symptoms by reducing allergy-aggravating dust.
-Pella Designer Series® windows and patio doors feature optional between-the-glass blinds, shades or decorative panels that prevent certain indoor airborne allergens from accumulating on the surface area of blinds or shades.
+Pella Designer Series® windows and patio doors feature optional between-the-glass blinds or shades that prevent certain indoor airborne allergens from accumulating on the surface area of blinds or shades.

 In fact, window blinds and shades often collect dust and allergens that can pollute indoor air when they are raised or lowered.
 A university study found windows with traditional room-side blinds collected 200 times more of certain indoor airborne allergens than Pella Designer Series products.2